 - Be aware of Special Replacement Regulations.
 Some states have rules about the kinds of replacement plates you can order or have issued.

 Pay Any Required Fees

 Typically, replacement fees for license plates don’t cost any more than the initial car registration process.
 Depending on the state, the cost may even be lower.
-Some states even offer replacement license plates for free, if certain requirements are met.
+Some states even offer replacement license plates for free if certain requirements are met.
 For example, West Virginia offers free replacement plates if the plates are requested during registration renewal.
-This option only applies if the loss or damage happened concurrently with the is registration application window.
+This option only applies if the loss or damage happened concurrently with the registration application window.

 Inform Law Enforcement of Loss or Theft